The First Michigan Engineers and Mechanics served an important service to the Union

 The detachment with Gen. Mitchell (Co.A & K) were among the first to occupy

-after the capture of Fort Donaldson by Grant.
-The regiment was concentrated and
+the capture of Fort Donaldson by Grant.
+The regiment was concentrated and engaged in

-engaged in building railroad bridges during March from Franklin, Columbia,
+building railroad bridges during March from Franklin, Columbia, Murfreesboro and the

-cutting the railroad communications there.
-Eight companies were with the army in its
+communications there.
+Eight companies were with the army in its advance on Corinth,

-advance on Corinth, engaged in building defenses, placing siege guns and constructing
+engaged in building defenses, placing siege guns and constructing miles of corduroy

 After the evacuation of Corinth, June 1, 1862 these companies started on the march